emx34/doofus/README.md

 _________________________________________________________________________________________________________________________________________________________________________________
-I'm currently working on a new project (Doing what has never been done before, a small step but a giant leap onto the moon's surface.), a "GBViewer.exe" Graphics-Viewer that can display *.dat image files containing "GB headers".
+I'm currently working on a new project (Doing what has never been done before, a small step but a giant leap onto the moon's surface.), a"GBViewer.exe" Graphics-Viewer that can display *.dat image files containing "GB headers".
 It's possible to view the game's graphics(some of *.dat files) using this tool after extracting them from the gamedata.g-d file.
 Initial tests have been successful, but there are some visual issues.
 The graphics code is very complex, and writing a tool that reads, analyzes, manages, and displays this code correctly is a very laborious task.